Bubblie01/Merlin-GUI/README.md

 # Merlin-GUI

 A GUI mod for Minecraft.
+Overhauls the entire system by implementing an existing LWJGL (OpenGL bindings for Java) GUI library.

 ## Setup: